3 Surprising Reasons Your Crisis Management Plan May Fail

-The problem with much of the current discourse—and rest assured there’s an overabundance to be found—is that it largely regurgitates mindsets and methodologies that are underwhelming in today’s complex macro-economic climate, at best, and that have been rendered entirely antiquated given current conditions at worst.
-Novel challenges like coronavirus demand commensurately fresh ideation—most certainly that intend to help organizations large and small survive and succeed amid today’s brand of chaos.
+The problem with much of the current discourse surrounding crisis management—and rest assured there’s an overabundance to be found—is that it largely regurgitates mindsets and methodologies that are underwhelming in today’s complex macro-economic climate, at best, and that have been rendered entirely antiquated given current conditions at worst.
+Novel challenges like the COVID-19 lock-down demand commensurately fresh ideation—most certainly that intend to help organizations large and small survive and succeed amid today’s brand of chaos.

 Affectionately known as the Mr. and Mrs. Smith of crisis management, team Frazier offers three modern crisis management techniques that, while somewhat counterintuitive, are duly compelling and convincingly sensible.